udexon/EMYL/E003_Online_Tipping.md

 We now have sufficient understanding to compare and analyse various fundamental issues concerning international financial transactions, cryptocurrencies and Datong Token.

-(Prefix each paragraph with one line of indented question or graph oriented topic / section.
-Arrange section headings.
-Merge small paragraphs.
-Make big headings.
-Remove small headings.)

-- From the technical perspective, what are the roles of RSA in both scenarios?
-- Minimizing agent fees
-- (Non)-Adoption of Cryptocurrencies
-- Datong app -- meaning?
-- Punchline?
-Linux and Datong Token both being simple but has great impact?

 - From the technical perspective, what are the roles of RSA in both scenarios?